 What is filtration?
-Passing a suspension through a very fine \Box Wilat is illuation: How does filtration work? sieve (normally made of paper). - + How does illitation work?
+Passing a suspension through a very fine sieve (normally made of paper).
+How does filtration work?
 Small, liquid particles, are able to pass through the pores in the filter paper.
 Larger, solid particles, get trapped and cannot pass through.
 What is the same for the solid that is Residue trapped by the filter paper?
 What is the name for the liquid which Filtrate passes through the filter paper?
-What is the term used for the Crystallisation evaporation of a solvent to form crystals?
-What type of mixtures can be separated Mixtures of substances with different using simple distillation? boiling points.
-Evaporation and g p p condensation only happen once.
-What type of mixtures can be separated Mixtures of a number of substances with \vdash + - \forall + using fractional distillation? different boiling points.
-Evaporation and dsing fractional distillation: condensation happen several times.
-NA/least terms of resistances and least account of • • What type of mixtures can be separated A mixture of different coloured using paper chromatography? compounds dissolved in a liquid.
+What is the term used for the Crystallisation evaporation of a solvent to form crystals? , What type of mixtures can be separated Mixtures of substances with different using simple distillation? boiling points.
+Evaporation and aso simple distillation. condensation only happen once.
+What type of mixtures can be separated A mixture of different coloured • • using paper chromatography? compounds dissolved in a liquid.
 These substances must have different levels of solubility.
 How is paper chromatography carried 1.
 A line is drawn in pencil towards the out? bottom of the chromatography paper 2.
 A small spot of the mixture is placed on the line 3.
-The bottom of the chromatography paper is placed in a solvent (usually water) and the water allowed to move up the paper Why is the line drawn in pencil?
-Graphite doesn't dissolve in water and so won't move up the paper How high does the water level need to Between the bottom of the paper and the be? pencil line What is the equation for calculating the $R{\rm rr} = \frac{distance\ moved\ by\ solute}{distance\ moved\ by\ solute}$ R F value? $R_F = \frac{distance\ moved\ by\ solvent}{distance\ moved\ by\ solvent}$ \perp $\sqcup \downarrow$ What does it mean if a spot doesn't move The substance doesn't dissolve in that from the pencil line? solvent What does the distance moved by a spot The further a spot moves, the more tell you about the solubility of the soluble it is substance?
-How can you tell the difference between A pure substance will only have one spot. \top pure and impure substances on a paper An impure substance will separate into chromatogram? multiple spots How can you tell if two substances from They will have the same R F value (and will \top - + H different mixtures are the same? have travelled the same distance) Which alternative solvents can be used in Ethanol or propanone + + + \forall - paper chromatography? - Editation of propulsing paper cirromatography:
+The bottom of the chromatography paper is placed in a solvent (usually water) and the water allowed to Markey in the a line of decreasing an experience move up the paper Why is the line drawn in pencil?
+Graphite doesn't dissolve in water and so won't move up the paper ļ!
+How high does the water level need to Between the bottom of the paper and the be? pencil line What does it mean if a spot doesn't move The substance doesn't dissolve in that from the pencil line? solvent What does the distance moved by a spot The further a spot moves, the more tell you about the solubility of the soluble it is substance?
+How can you tell the difference between A pure substance will only have one spot.
+1 pure and impure substances on a paper An impure substance will separate into chromatogram? multiple spots How can you tell if two substances from They will have the same R F value (and will different mixtures are the same? have travelled the same distance) Which alternative solvents can be used in Ethanol or propanone paper chromatography?
 What is potable water?
-Water that is safe to drink How can waste and ground water be made potable?
+Water that is safe to drink what is potable water: vvater that is sale to utilik Ì l

+How can waste and ground water be made potable?
 Sedimentation (allowing large, insoluble substances to sink to the bottom) Filtration (removes smaller pieces of insoluble material) Chlorination (adding chlorine to kill micro-organisms including bacteria) How can sea water be made potable?
 By using distillation (evaporation followed by condensation) Why is distilled water more suitable than tap water for chemical analysis?
 Distilled water doesn't contain any dissolved salts which may interfere with the results of chemical analysis What is suck-back?
 When cold water is sucked back through the gas exchange tube after heating has finished Why is suck-back dangerous?
 When cold liquids come into contact with hot glassware, it can cause it to shatter How can suck-back be prevented?
 Remove the gas-exchange tube from the liquid before turning off the Bunsen burner Which piece of equipment will condense a solvent more effectively than a beaker of ice water?
 A Liebig condenser Why should a salt solution not be completely dried by being heated?
 The hot salt/solvent may spit out and burn you The heat from the Bunsen flame may cause the salt to break down (decompose)